abinit/abinit/doc/developers/new_testsuite.md

 - the *files_to_test* section now accepts the optional argument *use_yaml*.
   Possible values are:

   * "yes" --> activate YAML based test (default)
   * "no" -->  do not use YAML test
   * "only" --> use YAML based test but not legacy fldiff algorithm

-- a new (optional) section `[yaml_test]` is added with two possible options:
+- a new (optional) section `[yaml_test]` is added with two possible fields:

-    * *test* --> the value is used as the YAML test specification source
+  * *test* --> the value is used as the YAML test specification source, it may be used for really short configuration heavily relying on the default.
   * *file* --> the value is the path to the file containing the YAML test specification.
 The path is relative to the Abinit input file.
+A natural choice would be to use the path "./t21.yaml" associated to the input file "t21.in" unless we decide to create a dedicated directory.

 ### Test specification syntax